Mika Letters

 - Typing on virtually all computer keyboard layouts

-- Typing on most computer keyboards without modifiers or modes
+- Typing on most computer keyboards without using modifiers or modes

 - Embossing Braille